Flynt-251/uni-note-drafts/cs258/1-basics.md

 DROP TABLE DISCS;
 ```

+The deletion can be `CASCADE`d to remove references to the table in other tables, i.e. nullify foreign keys.
+Oppositely, to prevent breaking references in other tables, dropping can be `RESTRICT`ed.

 ```sql
 DROP SCHEMA GAMES;
 ```

-Removes the specified table or schema, respectively.
+Removes the specified schema.
 Use with caution (unless you're specifically not doing so, because you're being a silly goose :3).

 ## Data Manipulation Statements